tobrien/presto/presto-docs/src/main/sphinx/rest/execute.rst

 Execute Resource
 ================

-.. http:post:: /v1/execute
+.. function:: POST /v1/execute

-   :query query: SQL Query to execute
+   :Body: SQL Query to execute
-   :reqheader X-Presto-User: User to execute statement on behalf of (optional)
+   :Header "X-Presto-User": User to execute statement on behalf of (optional)
-   :reqheader X-Presto-Source: Source of query
+   :Header "X-Presto-Source": Source of query
-   :reqheader X-Presto-Catalog: Catalog to execute query against
+   :Header "X-Presto-Catalog": Catalog to execute query against
-   :reqheader X-Presto-Schema: Schema to execute query against
+   :Header "X-Presto-Schema": Schema to execute query against

-   Call this to execute a SQL statement as an alternative to running /v1/statement.
-Where /v1/statement will return a nextUri and details about a running query, the /v1/execute call will simple execute the SQL statement posted to it and return the result set.
+   Call this to execute a SQL statement as an alternative to running ``/v1/statement``.
+Where ``/v1/statement`` will return a ``nextUri`` and details about a running query, the ``/v1/execute`` call will simply execute the SQL statement posted to it and return the result set.
+This service will not return updates about query status or details about stages and tasks.
+It simply executes a query and returns the result.

    The sample request and response shown below demonstrate how the execute call works.
 Once you post a SQL statement to /v1/execute it returns a set of columns describing an array of data items.
+This trivial executes a "show functions" statement.

    **Example request**: